Health & Counselling Services

 The Counselling Centre also serves as a training context for graduate students in the Marriage and Family Therapy program offered through the Seminary.
 Trained graduate students (known as supervised counsellors) are involved in the provision of counselling and are supervised by our Director of Counselling services.

 You can make an appointment in a number of ways:

-- have a staff or faculty member set up an appointment on your behalf
+- having a staff or faculty member set up an appointment on your behalf

-- have a staff or faculty member come by and introduce you to one of our counsellors
+- having a staff or faculty member come by and introduce you to one of our counsellors

 Our counselling staff

 Carlie Pagens, MA, RMFT-S

 Supervised Mental Health Counsellor

 The Briercrest Counselling Centre is located on the Briercrest College campus in the Student Development Office in Room 137E.

 The office is open Monday to Thursday 8:00 a.m. to 4:30 p.m and Friday 8:00 a.m. to noon however, there are options to schedule weekday evening counselling sessions.